adr/madr/README.md

 This repository offers a solution to record architectural decisions.
 It provides provides an initial directory structure and files to document Architectural Decisions using **M**arkdown and **A**rchitectural **D**ecision **R**ecords.

+The decisions are placed in the folder `docs/adr` to
+1) Enable [GitHub pages](https://pages.github.com/) to render it using in the web.
+   See <https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/> for more information.
+2) Separate the architectural decisions from other documentation

 ## Table of Contents

 <!-- toc -->